ethmarks/ethmarks.github.io/content/posts/mercator.md

 ### That's not what the Americas are shaped like

 The Americas are the most obviously wrong part here.
-Canada is monstrous, the area that would eventually become the United States is squished, and South America is shaped kind of like a piece of toast.
+Canada is enormous, the area that would eventually become the United States is squished, and South America is shaped kind of like a piece of toast.

 The reason the Americas are so hilariously misshapen is that nobody knew what they looked like at this point.
 This map was created barely a century after Christopher Columbus landed, so the vast majority of the New World was still unexplored to Europeans.
 Surveying unknown land is difficult, and it's even harder the land is a continent-sized rainforest with jaguars and venomous snakes.
 It's understandable that they didn't have a great idea of what South America looked like.